sunnivass/Robotic_screen/README.md

 Eve_growthrates_multi.R

 # data
-Merged growth measurements, one file per 384 well plate - this is the output from robot_merge.py
+Merged growth measurements, one file per 384 well plate - this is the output from robot_merge.py Yield from all runs
 Also included is one experiement with the raw data produced by the robot Eve

 # 1. move_files.py (py3)